kodekameratene/impuls-app-flutter/README.md

 We may delete the feature-branch after it has been merged into develop.

 ### Publishing a new version

+Bump the version in `pubspec.yaml`.
+NB: **Remember to update both the version number as well as the build number.**

 Make a PR from `develop` into `master` and tag your code.
 For example.
 ```bash